MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
 - [Done] - Fix bug in Animation class related to 'IsFinshed()'.
+- [Done] - IGameDrawables should perform Draw operations themselves?
+(Check Speed).
+This will allow for things like text to be drawn using TextDrawable class.
 - [Done] - Pull in latest animation changes.
 - [Done] - Things like trees should be a special StaticEntity.
 StaticEntities should be allowed to specify Update routines within the designated MapScript.
 - [Done] - Things like trees should be a special StaticEntity.
 StaticEntities should be allowed to specify Update routines within the designated MapScript.